-UPSC Mains 2023 - Exam Date, Syllabus, Paper Pattern, Question Paper
+UPSC Mains 2024 - Exam Date, Syllabus, Paper Pattern

 by Vajiram & Ravi

-Aspirants who have cleared the Prelims are eligible to appear for the UPSC Mains 2023, which is a challenging and decisive phase in their journey towards becoming civil servants.
+Aspirants who will clear the Prelims will be eligible to appear for the UPSC Mains 2024, which is a challenging and decisive phase in their journey towards becoming civil servants.
 In this article, we will delve into the essential aspects of the UPSC Mains and provide valuable tips to help aspirants conquer this significant milestone.

 The UPSC Mains Exam date is typically announced in the official annual calendar of UPSC.
 However, the complete schedule is released only after the Preliminary Examination results are declared.
-The UPSC Mains 2023 exam will take place on 15, 16, 17, 23, and 24 September 2023
+The UPSC Mains 2023 exam took place on 15, 16, 17, 23, and 24 September 2023

 Refer to the PDF file shared below to download the UPSC Mains schedule 2023: